arrow-up

 CLADCO ADHESIVE

-We recommend using Cladco adhesive to secure prodeck trims when concealing a support system beneath.
+We recommend using Cladco adhesive to secure ProDeck trims when concealing a support system beneath.
 When using the adhesive, do not allow the adhesive to get on the decking boards, as this can damage the finish of the deck.

 JIGSAW OR HANDSAW